ual-cci/MSc-Coding-2/Week-4.md

 https://www.hackingnote.com/en/python-challenge-solutions/level-7

 I also asked you to all create your own Python challenge riddle / question.
-We'll take a look at these in the workshop!
+Please send these to me!

 ## What we will cover this session